5 Burger Kings in Charleston area close; operator is being sued by a lender

 Restaurant upgrades were tied to Arbour's one-year loan agreement with Whit-Fam.
 It's unclear whether they were completed.

-Arbrour, Whit-Fam's lawyer and a Burger King representative did not respond to requests for comment Wednesday.
+Arbour, Whit-Fam's lawyer and a Burger King representative did not immediately respond to requests for comment Wednesday.

 The state Department of Health and Environmental Control's food inspection website does not show the restaurants to be in violation of any sanitary conditions as a reason for the closings.